 As they say in Thailand: “Same same, but different.”

 Even their platforms overlap.
-HubSpot offers a free CRM, while Salesforce has its own MA platform, called Pardot.
+HubSpot offers a free basic CRM and more-integrated paid version, while Salesforce has its own MA platform, called Pardot.

 But seeing MA and CRM clearly will let you get the best of both.
 Better still, you can integrate them.